ooni/ooni.org/content/post/2021-multiperspective-view-internet-censorship-myanmar/index.md

 minimizing the impact on the economy, as many sectors require internet access during the day.

-While nightly outages in Myanmar have now ended, the [social media and website blocking](https://explorer.ooni.org/search?until=2021-11-12&since=2021-10-13&probe_cc=MM&only=confirmed) we described that has persisted since February 2021 may indicate a move toward more selective methods of censorship.
+While nightly outages in Myanmar have now ended, the [ongoing blocking of social media and circumvention tool websites](https://explorer.ooni.org/search?until=2021-11-12&since=2021-10-13&probe_cc=MM&only=confirmed)
+(which has persisted since February 2021) may indicate a move toward more selective methods of censorship.
 This shift is consistent with a pattern in authoritarian regimes of engaging in [targeted censorship](https://ooni.org/reports/) to maximize political impact while [minimizing its cost](https://web.archive.org/web/20210513221939/https://asia.nikkei.com/Spotlight/Myanmar-Coup/Myanmar-junta-builds-walled-garden-of-internet-services).